How to Improve Your Website's Google Ranking in 30 Days

 Day 18-19: Ask for Google Reviews

 Reviews are a major ranking factor for local search.
 The businesses with the most (and best) reviews rank higher and get more clicks.
+Use our trust signals checker to see how your current review presence and authority signals stack up.

 Create a simple system: